Constructive Feedback That Changes Behavior

 Constructive Feedback: Content and Sequence

-The last element of constructive feedback is planning the information you’ll deliver and the sequence in which you’ll deliver it.
+The next element of constructive feedback is planning the information you’ll deliver and the sequence in which you’ll deliver it.
 It’s a mistake to assume you know the truth about what really happened, who was accountable and what behavior Pat exhibited.
-Starting off with an incorrect version of what happened can bring the process to a halt.
+Starting off with an incorrect version of what happened can bring the constructive process to a halt.

 You have only the stakeholder’s view of the situation.
 You need to start with an open-minded inquiry into Pat’s side of the story.
 You don’t want to assume that Pat made the error.
 There are many other possible explanations for what the stakeholder told you.
 So the first step in constructive feedback is to tell Pat about the stakeholder’s phone call.
 Then ask Pat what happened and get his side of the story.